 Many times, the pursuit of a dream means going “all in”—coming to a crossroads, making tough choices about your priorities, and choosing to jump in with both feet.
 It was at this crossroads where Chingas Kemps, a self-taught audio engineer, found himself recently.

-When Chingas started scoping out schools in the area, he discovered that the Recording Connection could place him with a mentor in a real recording studio.
+[break side=”left”] When Chingas started scoping out audio engineering schools in the area, he discovered that the Recording Connection could place him with a mentor in a real recording studio.
 “Having the option to be with a mentor instead of just being one of 15 or 20 in a class,” he says, “that spoke to me the most.”

-The Recording Connection placed Chingas as a student extern under producer/engineer Ric Web (Taylor Swift, Alan Jackson) at South Street Studios in Nashville.
-Right away, he began to see the benefit in having a mentor to guide him one-on-one.
+[break] The Recording Connection placed Chingas as a student extern under producer/engineer Ric Web (Taylor Swift, Alan Jackson) at South Street Studios in Nashville.
+Right away, he began to see the benefit of having a mentor to guide him one-on-one.